 This means that, in the event of a serious injury, patients will often have to be carried by helicopter to Anchorage.
 These costs can often run into the six digits depending on distance and are part of the reason health care costs are so high in many parts of the state.

-Ted Galbraith, director of clinical services for LifeMed Alaska, a medevac company based in Anchorage, said his company is fortunate to be owned by two non-profit groups and thus not required to turn a profit.
-But, he said, the company’s ability to operate statewide could be affected if more patients are unable to pay.
+Ted Galbraith, director of clinical services for LifeMed Alaska, a medevac company based in Anchorage, said his company is fortunate to be owned by two nonprofit groups.
+But he also worried that the company’s ability to operate statewide could be affected if more patients are unable to pay.

-This would be problematic, Galbraith said, as most smaller, remote hospitals cannot handle more serious injuries.
+This would be problematic, Galbraith said, as most smaller, remote hospitals cannot handle certain serious injuries.

-But Hargrave noted that the effect would be felt in areas far less remote, including the state capital of Juneau, which is difficult to access by road.
+But Hargrave, the public health nurse, noted that the effect would be felt in areas far less remote, including the state capital of Juneau, which is difficult to access by road.
 Given that many people in the city receive care from a tribal health facility or via Medicaid, cuts would hamper the middle class who cannot go elsewhere for care.